aatmiyasilwal/HKU-Credit-Transfer-Database/README.md

 ### Future Plans
 ---
 1. Improve the user interface, which is currently barebones.
+2. Create the HKU course equivalence dictionary to fill up the missing rows.
+3. Incorporating the Law faculty database

 ### Contribution
 ---
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.